weeser/PeerEvalScript/README.md

 ### Transferring the peer evaluation results to the grades spreadsheet
 The easiest way to transfer the scores from the results spreadsheet to the grades spreadsheet is to sort both spreadsheets by student email so that the row numbers in each spreadsheet correspond to the same student (you will need to first lock the header in the results spreadsheet so that it will not be sorted in).
-Then, copy and paste the columns (excluding the header) for Completed Survey?, self evaluation scores, and average peer evaluation scores from the results spreadsheet into the grades spreadsheet.
+Then, copy and paste the columns (excluding the header) for completed survey, self evaluation scores, and average peer evaluation scores from the results spreadsheet into the grades spreadsheet.

 ### Updating the peer eval script
 There are four constant variables at the beginning of the script: